-If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
+If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions such as liver and heart disease, and seven types of cancer.
 Find out more about the effects of alcohol.

 You may be surprised to know that a 25ml measure 40% ABV shot of dark spirit, like whisky, with mixer contains 106 calories, similar to a chocolate mousse.

-Clear spirits contain slightly fewer calories than dark spirits but the calories in vodka and other clear spirits can still quickly add up – a single 37.5% ABV vodka and tonic contains 96 calories, the equivalent of a crumpet.
+Clear spirits contain slightly fewer calories than dark spirits but the calories in vodka and other clear spirits can still quickly add up.

 There are often several measures of spirits in cocktails, alcopops or pre-mixed drinks – even if they don’t taste particularly strong.
 Always check the volume of the drink you’re consuming.